sneaky-potato/sneaky-potato.github.io/content/about.md

 *(Not one-sided anymore, thanks to [utterances](https://utteranc.es/), feel free to comment on this or any of my posts that you find interesting. **Dire** need of some activity here :P)*

-My name is **Ashwani Kumar Kamal**.
 I'm a second year undergraduate student from the department of **Computer Science and Engineering** at **Indian Institute of Technology, Kharagpur**.

-I've worked in both frontend and  backend development.
-I've done courses on Image processing and Deep Learning.
+In my free time you'd probably find me watching some anime series, reading some book or reading one of the blogs I follow.

-In my free time you'd probably find me watching some anime series or reading some book.
+If you're bored, let's have a chat.
+I'd absolutely enjoy your views (and would love to give you my views on your views), thoughts, experiences.

 At the time of writing of this page, I am on [Elmon](https://sneaky-potato.ml/blog/my-dynamic-duo) running **Pop OS**.
+(Although the page has been updated many times)

 <!-- {{< spotify type="album" id="5vqILcEeCT0N1DeJBsLrGE" width="100%" height="250" >}} -->